Auth Security

 • Components render nothing (not even a wrapper element) when condition isn't met

-• All three components can coexist in the same template
+• All four components can coexist in the same template

 Skipping Auth Checks